setvisible/nastran-pch2csv/README.md

    Specify the name of the output file.
    By default, the output takes the same name as the input, with `.csv` extension

- - `-c HEADER`, `--column-header=HEADER`
+ - `-c %HEADER%`, `--column-header=%HEADER%`
    Specify the csv header content.
 By default, the column headers are *unknown*.
-   `HEADER` must be a sequence of words separated by commas, surrounded by a double-quote, for instance: `-c "CBUSH ID;;CS;X in mm;Y [mm];CSout"`
+   %HEADER% must be a sequence of words separated by commas, surrounded by a double-quote, for instance: `-c "CBUSH ID;;CS;X in mm;Y [mm];CSout"`

  - `-s`, `--skip-header`
    Do not print the csv header.
 Data begins at the first line.

  - `-u`, `--unique`
-   Force the tool to produce an unique csv, even if several element types / totals are detected.
+   Force the tool to produce an unique csv, even if several formats are detected.

 ## Similar work from Github's Community

-At the time of writing these lines, some interesting things about Nastran and PUNCH files can be found in Github:
+At the time of writing these lines, some interesting things about Nastran and PUNCH files can be found on Github:

  - The **nastran\_pch\_reader** by anick107, a Python Parser for PUNCH files:
  [https://github.com/anick107/nastran\_pch\_reader](https://github.com/anick107/nastran\_pch\_reader)

  - The **pyNastran** by SteveDoyle2, a Python-based interface tool for Nastran's file formats:
  [https://github.com/SteveDoyle2/pyNastran](https://github.com/SteveDoyle2/pyNastran)
- (especially the pyNastran/bdf/test/unit/test\_read\_write.py)

- - other?
+ (in particular, see pyNastran/bdf/test/unit/test\_read\_write.py)

-(!) punch files found there are used for testing this tool.
+Punch files found in those projects are used here, mainly for demo and unit testing.

 ## License